Kensington railway station, Melbourne

-Kensington railway station is a commuter railway station on the Craigieburn line, part of the Melbourne railway network.
+Kensington station is a railway station operated by Metro Trains Melbourne on the Craigieburn line, part of the Melbourne rail network.
 It serves the northern suburb of Kensington in Melbourne, Victoria, Australia.
 Kensington station is a ground-level unstaffed station, featuring two side platforms.
 It opened on 1 November 1860, with the current station provided in 1871.
-It initially closed on 1 July 1864, then reopened on 9 October 1871.
+The station originally closed on 1 July 1864, but was later reopened on 9 October 1871.

 Special services to Flemington Racecourse and Showgrounds pass through the station, but do not stop, with signs on Platform 2 advising passengers of this.

 History

 Kensington station opened on 1 November 1860, just over a week after the railway line to Essendon opened as part of the private Melbourne and Essendon Railway Company.
 The station closed with the line on 1 July 1864, due to failure to make a profit.
 The needs of the Newmarket Saleyards and Racecourse, and the increasing difficulties in driving cattle mustered in the north and west of the Colony overland from North Melbourne, inspired the line's purchase by the Government and its reopening on 9 October 1871.
 Like the suburb itself, the station was named after Kensington, in central London.

 Increasing population in the Flemington-Kensington area resulted in new station facilities being built on the up (Melbourne-bound) side in 1888.
 Campbell and Gray were the contractors for the station, while A. Challingsworth built the down (west) side in 1905, together with improvements at Moonee Ponds and Essendon in 1908.
 This also was the first line to run electric trains in Australia.
 Presumably as a mark of the increasing traffic on the now duplicated line, contractor A. T. Taylor built the signal box in 1887 during the reign of R. Watson as Engineer in Chief of the railways.
 In 1965, the interlocked gates at the Macaulay Road level crossing were replaced with boom barriers.
 The signal box is located at the up end of the station, just past the level crossing.
 A siding is also located at the up end, used for the nearby grain silos.

 On 5 November 1986, a collision between a Broadmeadows-bound Comeng train and locomotives H4, T413 and Y119 occurred near the station.
 Also in that year, a number of goods lines to the south of the station were booked out of use.
 The overhead wires for these lines were also removed around this time.